No. As long as the plane you are on is not landing in any continental United States territory, you

-However, if an aeroplane is passing, or potentially passing, through U.S. airspace, then
+However, if an airplane is passing, or potentially passing, through U.S. airspace, then the U.S.

 Secure Flight Passenger Data (SFPD) information

-prevent any people in the ‘No fly list’ from entering U.S. airspace.
+Homeland Security to prevent any people in the ‘No fly list’ from entering U.S. airspace.

-This implies that SFPD information will be required for travellers flying to or from Canada, Mexico,
+This means that SFPD information will be required for travellers flying to or from Canada,

 If you have provided your full

 while booking a flight, however, then the airline will provide the required personal details for you.

 This is just the information which you would have supplied when you bought your ticket.
 This system

 has been adopted by the US, most EU states, and a number of other countries.
 Airlines generally ask